Judiciary of Russia: Arbitration courts

 Arbitration courts (арбитражный суд; also called arbitrazh or commercial courts) hear cases dealing with a wide matter of contractual issues, such as rights of ownership, contract changes, performance of obligations, loans, bank accounts, and insolvency (bankruptcy) of juridical persons and natural persons.
 They operate independently of the other courts.
-The system of arbitration courts is supervised 30-Judge Economic Collegium that is part of an expanded Russian Supreme Court effective from August 8, 2014.
+The system of arbitration courts is supervised 30-Judge Judicial Chamber for Commercial Disputes that is part of an expanded Russian Supreme Court effective from August 8, 2014.

-Arbitration county courts and the Court of intellectual rights
+Arbitration circuit courts and the Court of intellectual rights

-Arbitration county courts carry out the first cassation review of cases which were heard by arbitration courts of subjects of Russian Federation as the courts of first instance.
+Arbitration circuit courts carry out the first cassation review of cases which were heard by arbitration courts of the federal subjects as the courts of first instance.

 The Court of intellectual rights became operational on July 3, 2013.
-The Court of intellectual rights carries out the cassation review of cases relating to the copyrights, patents, trademarks, trade secrets which were heard by arbitration courts of subjects of Russian Federation as the courts of first instance.
-Furthermore, the Court of intellectual rights hears some civil and administrative cases relating to the intellectual property issues as the court of first instance; such cases are heard by a panel of 3 judges of the Court of intellectual rights; appellate procedure is not provided for such cases; the first cassation review of such cases is carried out by the presidency of the Court of intellectual rights and the second - by the collegium on economic disputes of Supreme Court of Russia.
+The Court of intellectual rights carries out the cassation review of cases relating to the copyrights, patents, trademarks, trade secrets which were heard by arbitration courts of the federal subjects as the courts of first instance.
+Furthermore, the Court of intellectual rights hears some civil and administrative cases relating to the intellectual property issues as the court of first instance; such cases are heard by a panel of 3 judges of the Court of intellectual rights; appellate procedure is not provided for such cases; the first cassation review of such cases is carried out by the presidency of the Court of intellectual rights and the second - by the Judicial Chamber for Commercial Disputes of Supreme Court of Russia.

 Arbitration appellate courts

-Arbitration appellate courts carry out the appeal review of cases which were heard by arbitration courts of subjects of Russian Federation as the courts of first instance.
+Arbitration appellate courts carry out the appeal review of cases which were heard by arbitration courts of the federal subjects as the courts of first instance.

-Arbitration courts of subjects of Russian Federation
+Arbitration courts of the federal subjects

-Arbitration courts of subjects of Russian Federation hear the vast majority of cases under the jurisdiction of arbitration courts as the courts of first instance.
+Arbitration courts of the federal subjects hear the vast majority of cases under the jurisdiction of arbitration courts as the courts of first instance.

 Administration

 Pursuant to the 2002 Federal Law on Organs of the Judicial Community, which is the legal basis for the judicial organs of self-government, the All-Russian Congress of Judges is the supreme body of the judiciary.
 The Congress elects the members of the Council of Judges, the self-government body of the judiciary.

 The Judicial Department of the Supreme Court of Russia is responsible for administration of the courts, such as selection and training of judicial candidates, working with law institutes, and qualifications of judges and other court officers.
 It is expected to enhance the independence of the judicial branch.
-It also supports the Council of Judges and the Supreme Qualifying Collegium.
+It also supports the Council of Judges and the Higher Judges' Qualifications Board.

-Judicial Qualification Collegia are bodies of judicial self-regulation that were established at the regional (Judicial Qualification Collegia) and national (Supreme Qualification Collegium) levels.
+Judicial Qualification Board are bodies of judicial self-regulation that were established at the regional (Judicial Qualification Board) and national (Higher Judges' Qualifications Board) levels.
 They play a key role in the appointment, promotion and dismissal of judges.

-Some judges serve as a court chairperson.
-The court chairperson is solely responsible for the allocation of cases to judges, has considerable powers in the matters of appointment, and makes the initial recommendation for disciplinary measures, in particular dismissal.
+Some judges serve as a court president.
+The court president is solely responsible for the allocation of cases to judges, has considerable powers in the matters of appointment, and makes the initial recommendation for disciplinary measures, in particular dismissal.